CocoaMiners/AppSoundEngine/README.md

 That's it.
 Hope it will save you some time, and if you have any comments, suggestions or event want to make it better - please do so! :)

-Thank zoul for inspiration https://gist.github.com/205857
+Thanks zoul for inspiration https://gist.github.com/205857